I will appoint over you shepherds after my own heart,

 who will shepherd you wisely and prudently.

-As way to foster a continually deepening pastoral response to God’s people, the Claretians have embarked on a journey to develop models for fostering leadership in their apostolic sites.
+To foster a continually deepening pastoral response to God’s people, the Claretians have embarked on a journey to develop models for promoting leadership in their apostolic sites.
 These range from parishes . . . to campus ministry . . . to community programs in teaching and service to the poor, the at-risk youth, and the homeless.

-One effective model of leadership was developed by one of our pastors in Chicago 10 years ago, and is currently being integrated at two other Claretian parishes in the country.
-The model calls for a collaborative team effort between Claretians and lay leaders.
-The model first and foremost recognizes that every community of faith has been endowed with people capable of articulating a common vision and of engaging others in discerning their mission as witnesses of Christ.
-This leadership model relies on having leaders participate in a series of sessions that focuses on developing skills for listening, imagining, and discerning—as well as learning how to implement social analysis and active theological reflection.
+One useful model of leadership calls for a collaborative team effort between Claretians and lay leaders.
+The model first and foremost recognizes that every community of faith has been endowed with people capable of articulating a shared vision and of engaging others in discerning their mission as witnesses of Christ.
+This leadership model relies on having leaders developing skills for listening, imagining, and discerning—as well as learning how to implement social analysis and active theological reflection.